Kimescha/Genomics/README.md

 # Genomics
-A simple naive genomic string reader using python programming language.
+A simple naive genomic string reader using Python as one of the assignments of the Advanced Programming course offered at the University of Tehran.

 Contact me via kimesmailicha@gmail.com